RP-3: Development

+Air-to-ground

 When German forces under the command of Erwin Rommel intervened in the Western Desert campaign from early 1941, it became clear that the Desert Air Force lacked weapons capable of damaging or destroying the large numbers of armoured fighting vehicles, particularly the heavier Panzer III and Panzer IV medium tanks used by the Germans.
-In April 1941 Henry Tizard, the Chief Scientist of the British government, called together a panel to study "Methods of Attacking Armoured Vehicles".
+In April 1941 Henry Tizard, the chief scientist of the British government, called together a panel to study "Methods of Attacking Armoured Vehicles".

 The types of weapons investigated included the 40 mm Vickers S gun and related weapons manufactured by the Coventry Ordnance Works, as well as the Bofors 40 mm and the US 37 mm T9 cannon fitted to the Bell P-39 Airacobra; it was already recognised that these weapons were only capable of dealing with light tanks and motor transport.
 Using larger weapons on fighter-bombers was ruled out because of weight and difficulties handling recoil.
 The chairman of the panel, Mr. Ivor Bowen (Assistant Director of Armament Research) turned to the idea of using rocket projectiles to deliver a large warhead capable of destroying or disabling heavy tanks.
-Information was sought from the Soviets, who had just started using unguided RS-82 rockets against German ground forces in the opening phases of Operation Barbarossa.
+Information was sought from the Soviets, who had been using unguided RS-82 rockets since 1937.

 By September 1941 it was decided that two models of UP would be developed: